Thupparivaalan: Plot

-The film starts with IT company owner Dhivakar celebrating his birthday with his family, when a sudden lightning strike fatally electrocutes him and his son before burning their bodies in front of his horrified wife and daughter.
-At a cinema, a man gropes a woman and a small commotion ensues, which is stopped by ACP Paul Dhanarajan, who dies in the middle of a police conference three days later.
-The plot shifts to the brash yet brilliant private detective Kaniyan Poongundran aka Kani, who lives with his associate Manohar aka Mano.
+IT company owner Dhivakar is celebrating his birthday with his family when a sudden lightning strike fatally electrocutes him and his son before burning their bodies in front of his horrified wife and daughter.
+ACP Paul Dhanarajan intervenes in a groping incident at a cinema, and later dies in the middle of a police conference three days later.
+A brash yet brilliant private detective, Kaniyan Poongundran, aka Kani, who lives with his associate Manohar, aka Mano.
 They both come across Mallika, who leads a pickpocketing scheme with her younger siblings.
 After Kani deals with her alcoholic, abusive uncle, she comes to work as his housekeeper.

-One day, a schoolboy named Naveen visits Kani and Mano with the case of his pet German Spitz (inaccurately identified as a Pomeranian) Nemo, who was shot dead on a beach, and asks them to find the killer.
-Naveen gives them the bullet from Nemo's body.
-Kani finds that it is a 9 mm bullet which had ricocheted before hitting Nemo.
-At the crime scene, he finds a tooth, whose owner is traced to be Swarnavel, a former university physics professor who lives alone and is now a stockbroker.
-Swarnavel's ex-wife reveals they divorced after their son's accidental death two years prior, which he blamed her for.
-Meanwhile, a shady man named Kamalesh visits a travel agency to deliver a sofa stashed with money to five people who run the agency as a cover for contract assassinations: Devil, Muthu, Pritha, a stout man, and a bald man.
+Naveen, a schoolboy, seeks help from Kani and Mano in solving the murder of his pet German Spitz, Nemo, which was shot dead on a beach.
+He provides them with a 9 mm ricocheted bullet retrieved from Nemo's body.
+Investigating the crime scene, Kani discovers a tooth, leading him to Swarnavel, a former physics professor, who is linked to a personal tragedy involving the accidental death of his son, which led to a divorce with his wife.
+Concurrently, a man named Kamalesh is involved in dubious dealings at a travel agency, delivering a money-laden sofa to a group of associates involved in contract killings, consisting of Devil, Muthu, Pritha, and a bald man.

-Kani recollects a news article about the deaths of Dhivakar and his son and visits Mrs. Dhivakar's house, where he finds that Swarnavel was present at a nearby construction site on the day of the incident.
-He then concludes that it was artificial lightning devised by Swarnavel that killed Dhivakar.
+Kani recollects a news article about the deaths of Dhivakar and his son and visits Mrs Dhivakar's house, where he finds that Swarnavel was present at a nearby construction site on the day of the incident.
+He then concludes that Swarnavel's artificial lightning killed Dhivakar.
 When the assassins learn that Kani is on their tail, Devil disposes of Swarnavel's body, who was killed earlier.

-Kani and Manohar visit Dhivakar's office and learn that a tender which was to be awarded to Dhivakar is now with Ram Prasad, the head of a rival company.
-Before they can reach Ram Prasad, he is assassinated.
-Infuriated about assassinating their client, Kamalesh hires Chinese mercenaries to kill Kani, who defeats them and finds out about Kamalesh's involvement, but Kamalesh is killed by Pritha.
-A police chase occurs as Pritha and the bald man try to escape but are later cornered.
+Kani and Manohar visit Dhivakar's office to learn that a tender has been transferred to Ram Prasad, a rival, who is soon assassinated.
+Kamalesh, seeking revenge, hires Chinese mercenaries to kill Kani.
+Kani defeats them and uncovers Kamalesh's involvement, but Pritha ultimately kills Kamalesh and an elderly couple.
+Kani then pursues the bald man and Pritha.
 The bald man then kills himself, allowing Pritha to escape.
-The next day in a shopping mall, Pritha makes a failed attempt to kill Kani, who is saved by Mallika.
+The next day, in a shopping mall, Pritha fails to kill Kani, but Mallika saves him.